-(After first publishing this recipe a few years ago, it instantly became one of our favorite Thanksgiving dishes.
-It’s an easy recipe and can be prepped in advance.
+After first publishing this Green Bean Casserole recipe a few years ago, it instantly became one of our favorite Thanksgiving dishes.
+It’s an easy recipe, and can be prepped in advance.
 I’m republishing it today in honor of the inventor of the green bean casserole, Dorcas Reilly, who passed away last week at age 92.

 Ahh, The Holidays.
 The most wonderful rich, indulgent time of the year.
 You know what I’m talking about.
 It starts with the Halloween candy, and doesn’t let up until January 2nd, when everyone stumbles over to the gym with a food-hangover (and a real hangover, I suppose), saying “This year, I’m going to stick with it!”